spaship/git-broker/README.md

-# my-first-probot-app
+# SPAship Puzzle

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built for SPAship

 ## Setup